Biology (BIO)

 BIO 407 Molecular Pharmacology 3 sem. hrs.

 This course deals with the biochemistry and physiology of drugs and their effects on living systems.
 As is the case with the science of pharmacology, the interactions of drugs with cellular targets are used as a means to understand normal cellular functions.
 We will deal with common over-the counter medications, prescription medications, antibiotics, drugs acting on the central nervous system, drugs of abuse, and new approaches to drug therapy.
 Three hours of lecture per week.
-Offered every spring.

-Prerequisites: BIO 209, 210, CHEM 201, 202.
+Prerequisites: BIO 209, BIO 210, CHEM 208, CHEM 209, and CHEM 210.

 BIO 408 Virology 3 sem. hrs.